 Students who withdraw before completing at least 60 percent of the term will “earn” funds in direct proportion to the time they were enrolled.
 The percentage of earned aid is determined by dividing the total number of calendar days enrolled by the total number of days in the term.
 Students who complete at least 60 percent of the term are eligible for 100 percent of their federal financial aid.

 Unearned aid must be returned to the appropriate programs in accordance with the calculation schedule approved by the U.S. Secretary of Education.
-Refunds to specific Title IV programs will be made according to current regulations.
-For additional information on the refund calculation and refund schedule, see the Tuition and Fees section of this Catalog.
+Return of funds to specific Title IV programs will be made according to current regulations.

 Allocation of Federal Portion of Refunds After Withdrawal